Health and safety keywords

-The use of factual and measurable data, calculations and other statistical processes to measure the probability of a defined outcome and its impact upon objectives.
+Quantitative risk analysis The use of factual and measurable data, calculations and other statistical processes to measure the probability of a defined outcome and its impact upon objectives.

 The balance between the degree of risk in a particular situation or circumstance and the resource (time, trouble, cost) to reduce the level of risk.

-Recovery controls do not directly prevent incidents from occurring but may be deployed to regain and restore control in the event that the identified incident occurs.
+These do not directly prevent incidents from occurring but may be deployed to regain and restore control in the event that the identified incident occurs.

 The level of risk remaining after risk reduction measures have been implemented.

-OSH related Risk is the combination of the likelihood of a hazardous event occurring, and the projected reasonable worst consequence of the event.
+OSH-related risk is the combination of the likelihood of a hazardous event occurring and the projected reasonable worst consequence of the event.

-The amount and type of risk that an organisation is willing to tolerate to meet strategic objectives.
+Risk appetite The amount and type of risk that an organisation is willing to tolerate to meet strategic objectives.